 2. In the same pan, heat about 2 tsps of oil.
-Add chopped onions and green chillies and saute until the onions are translucent.
+Add chopped onions and dry red chillies.
+Saute until the onions are translucent.

-3. In a blender, take the peanuts, onions and green chillies.
+3. In a blender, take the peanuts, onions and dry red chillies.
 Add tamarind juice, half-a-cup of water and blend into a smooth paste.
 Add salt and another half-cup of water and blend again.
 The paste shouldn’t be too watery nor too thick.
-Empty it into a bowl.
+Remove it into a bowl.